Bottoms (film)

 Bottoms is a 2023 American satirical black comedy film directed by Emma Seligman, who co-wrote it with Rachel Sennott.
-The film stars Sennott, Ayo Edebiri, Ruby Cruz in her feature film debut, Havana Rose Liu, Kaia Gerber, Nicholas Galitzine, Miles Fowler, Dagmara Domińczyk, and Marshawn Lynch.
+The film stars Sennott, Ayo Edebiri, Ruby Cruz in her feature film debut, Havana Rose Liu, Kaia Gerber in her film debut, Nicholas Galitzine, Miles Fowler, Dagmara Domińczyk, and Marshawn Lynch.
 The plot follows two high school senior girls who start a fight club as a way to hook up with cheerleaders.

 Bottoms premiered at South by Southwest on March 11, 2023, and was released in the United States on August 25, by Metro-Goldwyn-Mayer Pictures.
 The film received positive reviews from critics.

 Plot

 Best friends PJ and Josie are unpopular lesbian virgins at football-obsessed Rockbridge Falls High School.
 At the back-to-school fair, they unsuccessfully flirt with their respective crushes, popular cheerleaders Brittany and Isabel.
 When they see Isabel arguing with her boyfriend Jeff, the school's star quarterback, PJ and Josie invite her into their car to escape.
 They gently bump into Jeff when he refuses to move, prompting him to feign injury in front of the entire football team.

 At school, rumors spread that PJ and Josie spent the summer at juvenile detention.
 Threatened with expulsion for Jeff's "injury", Josie lies that they were practicing for a feminist "self-defense club" to avoid punishment.
 With the help of their friend Hazel, PJ and Josie actually start the club, with the ulterior motive of attracting girls.
 Despite his initial lack of interest, they persuade their history teacher Mr. G to serve as the club's required advisor by convincing him that the group promotes female solidarity.

 PJ and Josie embrace their reputation as violent delinquents as the club attracts more members, including Brittany and Isabel, with "lessons" in self-defense that consist of the students beating each other up.
 The club bonds through their chaotic, bloody sessions, and PJ and Josie grow closer to Brittany and Isabel.
-Meanwhile, Jeff's overprotective best friend and teammate Tim confirms his suspicions that PJ and Josie never went to juvie.
+Meanwhile, Jeff's overprotective best friend and teammate Tim confirms his suspicions that PJ and Josie never went to detention.

 Hazel discovers that her recently divorced mother is sleeping with Jeff, and Josie informs Isabel, who breaks up with Jeff in front of the entire cafeteria.
 While the club vandalizes Jeff's house, Josie and Isabel almost kiss before a vengeful Hazel blows up Jeff's car with a homemade bomb.
 Tim warns Josie to end the club, but the members decide to disband before they can be punished for the explosion, and a frustrated PJ lashes out at Hazel.
 Josie and Isabel have sex, while PJ kisses Brittany, but is disappointed to learn she is straight.